MusicPlayerDaemon/MPD/doc/user.rst

 configured, then no ReplayGain is applied to such songs, and they will appear too loud.

+The setting ``replaygain_limit`` enables or disables ReplayGain limiting.
+When enabled (the default), MPD will use the peak from the ReplayGain tags to minimize clipping; disabling it will allow clipping of some quiet tracks.

 ReplayGain is usually implemented with a software volume filter (which prevents `Bit-perfect playback`_).
 To use a hardware mixer, set ``replay_gain_handler`` to ``mixer`` in the ``audio_output`` section